CloudDectective-Harmonycloud/website/content/en/docs/installation/faq.md

 #### Solution
 - Confirm that the kindling agent has enabled the privileged mode.
 - Confirm that SELinux is turned off on the node where the kindling agent is located.
+See details at [Disabling SELinux](https://www.ibm.com/docs/ja/ahts/4.0?topic=t-disabling-selinux).
 - Confirm that CRI is running with root privileges.